Palladinium/quartermaster/README.md

 ### Limitations

-These are features which I haven't gotten around to implementing yet.
+Quartermaster is still very early in development, and these are features which are planned but I haven't gotten around to implementing yet.
 Contributions are welcome and appreciated!

-- **No HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet.
-Do put it behind a reverse proxy which handles SSL termination like [NGINX](http://nginx.org/), or a VPN like [https://www.wireguard.com/](Wireguard) or [https://openvpn.net/](OpenVPN), or do both!
+- **No HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet. **Do** put it behind a reverse proxy which handles SSL termination like [NGINX](http://nginx.org/), or a VPN like [https://www.wireguard.com/](Wireguard) or [https://openvpn.net/](OpenVPN), or do both!
 - Granular auth: Currently, any valid token has full read/write access to the repository.
 - User/owner endpoints: Currently, all tokens are global, and all crates are owned by nobody.
 The `owner` endpoints are not implemented.
-- Auth methods: e.g. OpenID.
+- More varied and robust auth methods (e.g. OpenID).
 I have no need for them yet.
-- Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on Linux.
+- Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on x86_64 Linux.
 Feedback is welcome!

 ## Installation

 ### Arch Linux

-Quartermaster has a [package](http://todo) on the Arch User Repository.
+Quartermaster has a [package](https://aur.archlinux.org/packages/quartermaster) on the Arch User Repository.
 Install it with your preferred AUR wrapper or [build it yourself](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages).
 For example, using yay:

 ```shell
 yay quartermaster